-You may have heard about Gardasil® and Gardasil 9® on TV, at a health care provider’s office, or from a friend.
-These important vaccines are recommended by the CDC (Centers for Disease Control) for use in young men and boys.
-This means that guys now have a great preventive option against the types of the HPV virus that cause genital warts and anal cancer.
+You may have heard about Gardasil 9® on TV, at a health care provider’s office, or from a friend.
+It’s an important vaccine recommended by the CDC (Centers for Disease Control) for use in young men and boys.
+This means that guys have a great preventive option against the types of the HPV virus that cause genital warts and anal cancer.

 What is HPV?